gotzmann/comet/README.md

 Start browser or Postman and see the JSON resonse from GET http://127.0.0.1:8080

+## Authorization, authentication, ACL and users management

+There special full featured [Comet/Auth](https://github.com/gotzmann/auth) library which allows you to create secure and sofisticated scenarios for user registration, email checking, password management, role-based access and so on.

+Please refer for the corresponging documentation on how to use Comet\Auth in your own projects.

 ## Validation

 Comet validation engine is based on clean yet powerful [Rakit Validation](https://github.com/rakit/validation) library.